-As the program progresses, students are challenged to step further into their courage zones.
+As the program progresses, the prompts become more challenging; students are encouraged to step further and further into their courage zone.
 They build a strong sense of self and learn to lead with empathy and kindness.

 Student Impact

 ThinkGive empowers young people by giving them agency to discover their capacity to be upstanders and changemakers in their schools and communities.